 Policy Inputs per year

-Any member of the Somali community in London who suffers a hate crime can come to us for free support.
+Any member of the Somali and Horn of African communities in London who suffers a hate crime can come to us for free support.
 We offer the following services for clients:

 - Practical support: We will empower victims to understand their options.
 We will help them make decisions on what to do in relation to the hate crime, based on their wishes (except in rare circumstances where we may be legally obliged to disclose).
 We can advocate with relevant agencies to achieve desired case outcomes.
 Actions may include, for example: